-2. Where a Contracting State includes, in accordance with the provisions of paragraph 1, in the profits of anenterprise of that Contracting State - and taxes accordingly - profits on which an enterprise of the other Contracting State has been charged to tax in that other Contracting State and where the competent authorities of the Contracting States agree, upon consultation, that all or part of the profits so included are profits which would have accrued to the enterprise of the first-mentioned Contracting State if the conditions made between the two enterprises had been those which would have been madebetween independent enterprises, then that other Contracting State shall make an appropriate adjustment to the amount of the tax charged therein on those agreed profits.
+Where a Contracting State includes in the profits of 2. an enterprise of that Contracting State - and taxes accordingly - profits on which an enterprise of the other Contracting State has been charged to tax in that other Contracting State and where the competent authorities of the Contracting States agree, upon consultation, that all or part of the profits so included are profits which would have accrued to the enterprise of the first-mentioned Contracting State if the conditions made between the two enterprises had been those which would have been made between independent enterprises, then that other Contracting State shall make an appropriate adjustment to the amount of the tax charged therein on those agreed profits.
 In determining such adjustment, due regard shall be had to the other provisions of this Convention.

-The following paragraph 1 of Article 17 of the MLI replaces paragraph 2 of Article 9 of the Convention:
+The following paragraph 1 of Article 17 of the MLI applies to the Convention: